All Products

 The Hadoop compute engine does not support datetime.

-• Other: boolean and binary.
+• Other: boolean, binary.

-• Data Sensitivity Level: After you select a data classification, the system automatically identifies the data sensitivity level.
+• Data sensitivity level: After you select a data classification, the system automatically identifies the data sensitivity level.

 Note

-You cannot undo the deletion of a field.
+You cannot undo a field deletion.

 Batch operations